tottaka/SharpPi/README.md

 # Installation
 I'm trying not to include any prebuilt libraries, so you will have to compile the native libraries on your own.
-I have included a simple setup script to automate the installation and compile process.
+I have included a simple script to automate the installation and compile process.
 Run the following commands to automatically install [Mono](https://www.mono-project.com/) and compile all [dependencies](https://github.com/tottaka/SharpPi/tree/master/deps/) needed for SharpPi to run.
 ```
 git clone https://github.com/tottaka/SharpPi # Download source code from git